* Brent oil falls after North Korea nuclear test

 "However, some Houston area refineries will likely remain offline for some time longer."

-Texas Governor Greg Abbott estimated damage at $150 billion to $180 billion, calling it more costly than Hurricanes Katrina or Sandy, which hit New Orleans in 2005 and New York in 2012 respectively.
+Texas Governor Greg Abbott estimated damage at $150 billion to $180 billion, calling it more costly than Hurricanes Katrina or Sandy, which hit New Orleans in 2005 and New York in 2012.

 That put downward pressure on crude as traders moved money out of oil - seen as high-risk markets - into gold futures , traditionally viewed as a safe haven for investors.
 Spot gold prices rose for a third day, gaining 0.9 percent on Monday.

-Overall trading activity in the oil futures market was expected to be low on Monday due to the U.S. Labor Day public holiday.
+Overall trading activity in oil futures market is expected to be low on Monday due to the U.S. Labor Day public holiday.

-(Additional reporting by Henning Gloystein in Singapore; Editing by Louise Heavens and Susan Fenton)
+(Additional reporting by Henning Gloystein in Singapore; Editing by Joseph Radford and Louise Heavens)